DDorian13/uni-konzi/README.md

 # uni-konzi
-University consultation API with java spring, mongodb (under development, this semester project) application.properties file is missing, you can configure your own mongoDB Atlas cluster in it
+University consultation API with java spring, mongodb

+(under development, this semester project)

+application.properties file is MISSING, you can configure your own mongoDB Atlas cluster with URI and the database.

+Furthermore in this file you must set a unikonzi.app.jwtSecret which will be used for encoding password and unikonzi.app.jwtExpirationMs to set the token expiration time length